tweag/python-monorepo-example/content/blog/2022-10-06-bazel-rules-to-test-bazel-rules.md

 #### Creating a test in the form of a nested workspace

-`rules_basel_integration_test` offers a way to express testcases in form of directories with Bazel workspaces.
+`rules_bazel_integration_test` offers a way to express testcases in form of directories with Bazel workspaces.
 In contrast `go_bazel_test` expects the workspace to be specified as a string of a specific format inside a test scenario.
 I find the former much clearer and easy to read and understand.
 In addition it provides clear and valid example of rules usage which the ruleset can refer to